shrinerb/shrine/doc/plugins/remote_url.md

 ## File extension

-When attaching from a remote URL, the uploaded file location will have the extension inferred from the URL.
-However, some URLs might not have an extension, in which case the uploaded file location also won't have the extension.
-If you want the upload location to always have an extension, you can load the `infer_extension` plugin to infer it from the MIME type.
+When attaching from a remote URL, the uploaded file location will inherit the extension from the URL.
+However, some URLs might not have an extension.
+To handle this case, you can use the `infer_extension` plugin to infer the extension from the MIME type.

 ```rb
 plugin :infer_extension